OpenVision 3: A Family of Unified Visual Encoder for Both Understanding and Generation: Experiments

 \subsection{Evaluation settings}

-To comprehensively evaluate the performance of our unified tokenizer, we evaluate the reconstruction, generation and understanding performance and report their results in Section~\ref{sec:reconstruction}.
-For the generation side, we follow RAE configs to train a generative model with DiT and a wide DDT head and evaluate the generation fedelity of~\Model.
-For the understanding side, we train vision-language models with our tokenizer under LLaVA-1.5 frameworks~\cite{liu2024improved}, and evaluate the understanding performance across a range of downstream multimodal benchmarks.
+To comprehensively evaluate the performance of our unified tokenizer, we evaluate the reconstruction, generation and understanding performance and report their results in~\cref{sec:reconstruction}.
+For the generation side, we follow RAE configs to train a generative model with DiT and a wide DDT head, and evaluate the generation fedelity of~\Model~on ImageNet.
+For the understanding side, we train vision-language models with our tokenizer under LLaVA-1.5 and LLaVA-NeXT frameworks~\cite{liu2024improved}, and evaluate the understanding performance across a range of downstream multimodal benchmarks.